• What does TDB stands for in WiiTDB, GameTDB?

 • You don't need to unless it is specified by the software you use.

 • What are all the game covers at the top of the site?

 • Those are the latest covers added by members.

 • What is the best way to get your covers?

 • You can download covers from your computer or game system using one of the tools listed on the Downloads page.
 There are also a number of homebrew programs for Nintendo Wii that support GameTDB/WiiTDB.
 If you don't have online connectivity on your gaming system, you can download cover packs on the Downloads page.
 At last, you can browse the site and download any indiovidual cover you may need.
-If you are looking for full covers, look for the HQ links on the pages, or "F" links on the search results page.
+If you are looking for full covers, look for the HQ links on the pages.

 • Do I need to sign up?